Michael McIntyre

 Michael Hazen James McIntyre (born 21 February 1976) is a British comedian, writer, and television presenter.
 In 2012, he was the highest-grossing stand-up comedian in the world.
-He currently presents the variety and stand-up comedy show Michael McIntyre's Big Show and the game show The Wheel.
+He presents the variety and stand-up comedy show Michael McIntyre's Big Show and the game show The Wheel.

-McIntyre has fronted his own comedy show Michael McIntyre's Comedy Roadshow (2009–2011), featured in three episodes of the stand-up comedy show Live at the Apollo (2007–2009), and judged on the fifth series of the talent competition show Britain's Got Talent (2011).
+McIntyre has fronted his own comedy show Michael McIntyre's Comedy Roadshow (2009–2011), featured in three episodes of the stand-up comedy show Live at the Apollo (2007–2009), and judged on the fifth series of the talent competition Britain's Got Talent (2011).
 McIntyre has performed three times on the Royal Variety Performance, including in 2010 when he became the youngest-ever host.

 McIntyre has written and performed five stand-up comedy tours: Live & Laughing (2008–2009), Showtime (2012), Happy and Glorious (2015), Michael McIntyre's Big World Tour (2018–2020), and Macnificent (2023–2025).

 Early life

-Born in London to Thomas Cameron McIntyre, known as Ray Cameron, a Canadian comedian and comedy writer in British television, and his wife Kati, Michael McIntyre grew up in the industry.
+Michael Hazen James McIntyre was born on 21 February 1976 in London to Thomas Cameron McIntyre, known as Ray Cameron, a Canadian comedian and comedy writer in British television, and his wife Kati, Michael McIntyre grew up in the industry.
 He has a sister, Lucy.
 McIntyre is a dual British-Canadian citizen, by virtue of his father.

 In 1993, McIntyre was told that his father died of a heart attack, but in 2010, his stepmother Holly revealed that Cameron had died by suicide.
-His mother, Kati, is of Hungarian Jewish ancestry.
+His mother, Kati, is of Hungarian Jewish ancestry on her father’s side.

 He was privately educated at both Arnold House School and Merchant Taylors' School, Northwood.